esp/esp-js/ReadMe.md

 A singleton registration specifies the container will hold onto the object instance.
 Multiple calls to `resolve` with the same key will yield the same instance.
-When the container is disposed, and any registered instances have a `dispose` method, this method will be called.
+When the container is disposed, the container will, for any registered instances with a `dispose` function, invoke that function.

 ```javascript